ArieLevs/PyBump/README.rst

 |
 | the **auto** flag is mainly intended for pull request CIs, by using:
 | ``pybump set --file PATH_TO_CHART.YAML --auto [--quiet]``
-| pybump will add git branch name as prerelease and git hash as metadata
+| pybump will add git commit hash as release info to version

  * NOTE - This can be dangerous as the `auto` flag might detect a git repo you were not intended to bump, make sure the bumped file is really a child in the git repo you intended to bump.